 It is the responsibility of editors to:

-• guarantee a fair, unbiased and transparent editorial process;
+- guarantee a fair, unbiased and transparent peer review process;

 Malpractice policies